 A Hadith in preparation for Ramadan

 According to the Hadith by Ibn Khuzaymah, the prophet was reported saying; “ O people, there come upon us a great month, a most blessed month, in which lies a month greater in worth than one thousand night(lai lat’ul Kadri).
-Allah (Subhanahu wa ta’ala) has made compulsory fasting in this month and gas decreed wakefulness at night a Sunnah.
+Allah (Subhanahu wa ta’ala) has made compulsory fasting this month and gas decreed wakefulness at night a Sunnah.

 Whosoever draws nearer to Allah “(subhanahu wa ta’ala) in this month, for him is such reward as if he has performed a compulsory deed in any other time of the year.

 And whosoever performs a compulsory deed, for him shall be the reward of seventy compulsory deeds in any other time of the year.
-This moth is indeed a month of patience, and the reward of patience is Jannatul Firdaus.
+This month is indeed a month of patience, and the reward of patience is Jannatul Firdaus.
 It is a month of sympathy with our fellow men; it is a month where a true believer’s provision increases”.

 It is also worthy to note that in the month of Ramadan, Shaitan and his cohorts are in chains; hence the purity of the month is undeniably increased.
 However, with such a big obstacle like Shaitan removed from our path, how then can we fully prepared to get the Barka of this holy month.